internet-identity-labs/nfid-docs/content/en/how-it-works/key-management.md

 Users with an NFID own a native cryptographic key pair, making NFID compatible with all cryptographic constructs on various platforms and elliptic curves.

 ### Censorship resistant
-Using a 2/3 threshold also prevents censorship by the Torus nodes.
-In the case that the nodes refuse to return the share of the user's private key even after the user has authenticated successfully, the user can still reconstruct their private key using ShareA (device share) and ShareC (recovery share).

-## Powered by the Internet Computer Protocol
-NFID is powered by the Internet Computer, an open-source protocol with multiple breakthroughs in cryptography that allow threshold ECDSA signatures such that the ECDSA key never exists on one node - only its shares.
-Check out more about the tech [here](https://internetcomputer.org/how-it-works).
+Using a threshold signature also prevents censorship by the nodes because the protocol assumes up to 1/3 of all subnet nodes to be malicious.

+## The node network
-As of February 2023, the Internet Computer Protocol consists of [865 nodes](https://dashboard.internetcomputer.org/nodes) run by [82 node providers](https://dashboard.internetcomputer.org/providers) across [69 geographically distributed data centers](https://dashboard.internetcomputer.org/centers), and the threshold cryptography native to the protocol ensure none can access any data or keys.
+As of February 2023, the base protocol consists of [865 nodes](https://dashboard.internetcomputer.org/nodes) run by [82 node providers](https://dashboard.internetcomputer.org/providers) across [69 geographically distributed data centers](https://dashboard.internetcomputer.org/centers), and the threshold cryptography native to the protocol ensure none can access any data or keys.